 When you receive an access to information request which includes a request for the personal information of a third party, you must determine whether or not disclosing the personal information of a third party would be an "unreasonable invasion" of the third party's personal privacy.
 This is the test set out in s.
-20 of FOIPOP and s.
-480 of the MGA.
+20 of FOIPOP: